markalexander/imbalanced/README.md

     given set of inputs belongs to the minority class or the majority class, then uses a separate regressor for each class to obtain the real-valued prediction.
-  - `ReconRegressor` - A reconstructed regressor model.
-A two-stage model that first trains and calibrates a classifier on a binned classification version of the dataset, and then uses the outputs of that classifier to reconstruct a point estimate.
+  - `IntermediateClassificationRegressor` - A two-stage model that first trains and calibrates a classifier on a binned classification version of the dataset, and then uses the outputs of that classifier to reconstruct a point estimate.